jeflem/ananke/doc/src/container-admins.md

 ```
 nano ~/ananke/containers/my-hub/config.py
 ```
 Adjust settings as needed.
-In most cases the `port` has to be set to a value provided to you by your host machine's admin.
+In most cases the `port` has to be set to a value provided to you by your host machine's admin and `url_domain` has to be set to the domain part of your hub's URL.

 If you plan to mount external data directories to the container, do it now.
 Mounting directories to running containers is not supported by Podman.
 See [Shared directories](#shared-directories) for more details.